William Wordworth’s Salute to Artemis II’s Voyage

 The voyage is both a technical triumph and a remarkable achievement of human spirit and courage.

 Over two centuries earlier, radical technology was being introduced at the beginning of England’s industrial revolution.
-The romantic poet who celebrated the beauty of nature was similarly awed by the powers of these new technical creations.
+Wordsworth’s romantic style celebrated the beauty of nature; but he was similarly awed by the potential of these new technical creations.

-He wrote of the future hope promised by these human inventions.
-His words celebrate the changes occurring and could easily portray the spirit today of the Artemis voyage now under way.
-His final stanza seems almost prescient.
+He wrote of the future hope promised by human inventions.
+His poetic sensitivity elebrating these innovations could easily portray our spirit as we track the Artemis II voyage.
+His final stanza seems almost prescient of this deed, especially the use of the word space.

 Steamboats, Viaducts and Railways